Nickurama/Snake/taskell.md

 ## To Do

-- GameManager builder
+- Food respawn
-- Random snake position
 - change overlay when lose/win
 - make player be able to submit highscore
 - make replayable
-- only snake head should check for containing food
-- GameManager tests
-- GameManager builder
 - Overlay GameManager.score instead of passing snake
-- Food respawn
+- Render food AND snake with #
+- Render obstacle with O
 - SnakeAI
 - Code cleanup
 - --- MILESTONE ---